The Foundation for a Meaningful Life

 Five Tips for Helping Your Shy Child Build Confidence

 Parents worry about sending a shy child off to Kindergarten.
 They wonder if they’ll be able to advocate for themselves with teachers and classmates and whether being quiet will make it challenging to make new friends.
-These concerns are understandable, but Fay Kindergarten teacher Anne Canada wants to calm those fears.
-“Usually, shyness doesn’t last too long in Kindergarten,” says Anne.
-“We spend so much time together and work so hard to build a safe community within the classroom that you’d never really know anyone was shy after a week or two!”
+These concerns are understandable, but shyness doesn’t usually last too long.
+At Fay, we spend so much time together and work hard to build a safe community within the classroom that you’d never really know anyone was shy after a week or two!
 However, if you are looking for ways to ease the transition to Kindergarten for your quiet child, here are a few helpful tips.

 Don’t label your child as shy.